-A significant part of our town government rate currently relates to debt service for our capital investments.
-The chart below shows that as old debt is paid off, the town can assume new debt while attempting to minimize sharp increases on the total tax burden for each resident.
 The process of spreading out the budgeting of these capital improvements is monitored by the Capital Improvements Plan Committee (CIP) and reported to the Select Board annually.

-There were many new proposed projects on the 2018-2023 CIP that could cause the amount of debt service paid each year to shift the trend from smaller debt service payments to increasing debt service payments.
+There were new proposed projects on the 2021-2026 CIP that could cause the amount of debt service paid each year to shift the trend from smaller debt service payments to increasing debt service payments.
 In the chart below, the impact to the Town's tax rate from the rise in outstanding debt in 2004 was offset by the donor town payment being suspended.